lareinayden/cs348k_proj/README.md

 ## Risks and Mitigation

-**Difficulty controlling pretrained model outputs** Use constrained inputs (e.g., layouts) and iterative refinement
+**Difficulty controlling pretrained model outputs**

-**Ambiguity in defining “user intent”**
-Use reconstruction tasks with known targets as a proxy
+Use fixed checkpoints, documented CFG / ControlNet scales, and per-image metric logging.

+**Proxy intent vs. real user intent**
+We use the target image and dense caption as stand-ins for “what should be preserved”; conclusions are about reconstructive conditioning signal, not live user preferences.
+A human study would be needed to validate intent in practice.

-**Evaluation metrics may not fully capture quality** Combine perceptual and semantic metrics with visual inspection
+**Evaluation metrics may not fully capture scene fidelity**
+Combine LPIPS, DreamSim, and CLIP-Score with qualitative target-vs-generated comparisons.

 **High computational cost**
-Limit resolution or number of samples; reuse cached results when possible
+Fixed 40-image subset; cache generations and sweep hyperparameters on a subset first.